Aristocratjnr/device-inventory-system/README.md

 # online-inventory-system
-The Online Inventory System is a Python-based application that helps companies keep track of their equipment and manage their inventory efficiently.
+The Device Inventory System is a Python-based application that helps companies keep track of their equipment and manage their inventory efficiently.

 # Features
 - User Authentication: The system allows users to register, login, and manage their accounts securely.